EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Development-Environment-Setup-Options.md

 ### Install pgAdmin

-Throughout this workshop, you will use pgAdmin to run queries against your PostgreSQL database. pgAdmin is the leading Open Source management tool for Postgres.
+Throughout this workshop, you will use pgAdmin to run queries against your PostgreSQL database.

 1. Download pgAdmin from <https://www.pgadmin.org/download/>.